 Many modern Chinese brides choose to wear a cheongsam for at least part of their wedding.
 If you have the flexibility of changing into different outfits throughout your wedding festivities, then wearing a cheongsam is a gorgeous way to add a little Chinese flair to your bridal look.
 It’s not uncommon to see a modern bride walk down the aisle in a white wedding dress, then appear at the reception in a red cheongsam.

 The classic dress also provides practical aspects for the bride.
-Though form fitting, it’s comfortable to wear and makes it easy to dance, walk, and kneel (perfect if you’re having a traditional tea ceremony).
+Though form-fitting, it’s comfortable to wear and makes it easy to dance, walk, and kneel (perfect if you’re having a traditional tea ceremony).

 Which cheongsam style is right for me?

 Mermaid-style dresses are popular in Western weddings and blend the best of both cultures.
-Bespoke cheongsams like our Celeste or Emma combines the traditional mandarin collar and form-fitting top with a flowing skirt for a freeing update on the classic silhouette.
+Bespoke cheongsams like our Maxine or Emma combines the traditional mandarin collar and form-fitting top with a flowing skirt for a freeing update on the classic silhouette.

-Traditional Cheongsam Styles
+Traditional Cheongsam Styles (Sheath Silhouettes)

-If you’re a fan of tradition, a dress like the Gemma or Melinda offers the same look and feel you would have seen on the streets of Hong Kong in the 1950s.
+If you’re a fan of tradition, a sheath dress like the Gemma or Melinda offers the same look and feel you would have seen on the streets of Hong Kong in the 1950s.
 Its beautiful brocade fabric and classic silhouette are striking and familiar, giving off an elegant vibe.
 Make it your own by customizing it with your preferred fabric pattern.

 If you’re a fan of the details like the Mandarin collar and accentuating fit, but aren’t ready to commit to full tradition, consider a semi-traditional style.
-The Amelia offers a similar upper structure, but with softer details like lace, no sleeves, and a looser skirt.
+The Amelia offers a similar upper structure, but with softer details like lace, no sleeves, and a looser A-line skirt.
 The Jade cheongsam carries on the collar and pankou knot motif with its jade buttons, but ends in a train befitting the elegant bride.

-It’s not mandatory to choose cheongsam for your wedding attire, but you might find it a desirable option because of its comfort, practicality, and tradition.
-It’s a great way to celebrate your or your fiance’s Chinese heritage at your wedding or tea ceremony.
+It’s not mandatory to choose a cheongsam for your wedding attire, but you might find it a desirable option because of its comfort, practicality, and tradition.
+It’s a great way to celebrate your or your fiance’s Chinese heritage at your Chinese-American wedding or tea ceremony.